 1. Contact a Baggage Claim Desk

-2. File your claim immediately
+2. File your delayed baggage claim immediately

-The staff will advise you to file your claim through a property irregularity report (PIR).
-The property irregularity report is an official document that you must fill before leaving the airport.
+For a delayed baggage claim, staff will usually advise you to file your claim through a property irregularity report (PIR).
+This an official document that you must fill in before leaving the airport.

-- address of location where you will be staying
+- address where you will be staying

 3. Request an overnight kit